Human Terrain System: Anthropologists

 Other anthropologists who have criticized HTS include Marshall Sahlins, who describes HTS as "manipulating local culture, imposing [our government's objectives] on them, transforming anthropologists into spies, and putting people you work with [in the locale] at risk"; and Maximilian Forte, who has published numerous articles on HTS in academic journals and on internet websites.

 Military officials and former HTS personnel

 In 2009, Major Ben Connable (Marine Corps) published an article in Military Review which argued that HTS was "undermining" the US Army's "cultural competence".

 A number of former HTS personnel have also criticized the program.
 In 2007, social scientist Zenia Helbig was fired from HTS after raising concerns that the program was disorganized and provided insufficient region-specific training.
 In the same year, Matt Tompkins, an HTT Leader, remarked that defense contractors supporting HTS were not providing sufficient training or staffing, and that the social scientists on his team lacked region-specific expertise.
+In 2015, Ryan Evans, a HTT social scientist from November 2010 to August 2011, wrote that the program had failed to recruit the right people and provide adequate training.
+He also argued that the US Army had made major mistakes by calling HTS an anthropology program and denying it was an intelligence program.